anaaya2302/me-vs-CS231n/Notes/Optimization.md

 weights = weights - vx*α
 </p>

-Where dx is the gradient of each neuron with respect to the loss, vx is the momentum term and ρ is the decaying term.
+Where dx is the gradient of each neuron with respect to the loss (yes, I'm using dx not grad as the variable), vx is the momentum term and ρ is the decaying term.
 We usually set ρ to about 0.9.
 This way, the gradient doesn't get too big when we add a new term to it each time.
 The current gradient only affects the momentum term rate by about 10% if the decay rate is 0.9, the other 90% percent depends on previous derivatives.

 This way, if you need to change direction, you'll need to keep getting that gradient over and over to make meaningful changes.
 Also, it prevents you from getting stuck in saddle points and local minima because you keep moving till you're out.
 Although momentum is standing on businesss, it still loses out if the loss landscape is really funky.
 Because the learning rate is constant, our step sizes don't adapt to the landscape.

 ### RMS prop
 This is momentum pro max.
 So remember how the learning rate makes everything go haywire if too high or too low?
-An added element to that is: a learning rate may be perfect for some parts of the loss landscape but absoulte trash for others.
-So, we use alogithms like Root mean squared propagation (RMS prop) to make adaptive learning rates.
+An added element to that is: a learning rate may be perfect for some parts of the loss landscape but absolute trash for others.
+So, we use algorithms like Root mean squared propagation (RMS prop) to make adaptive learning rates.

 The general algorithm for RMS prop is: